This feature is included for free in our Uptime Monitor service.

 - some TLDs do not show expiry dates, in which case our system will not be able to monitor your domain’s expiration date

 The domain’s expiration date will be available in your Uptime Monitors list by clicking the Uptime Monitor name:

 A modal will open containing further information about your Uptime Monitor, including your domain’s expiration date:

 If your domain is about to expire, a small warning sign will appear next to your Uptime Monitor in order to alert you about it:

-*The small warning icon will also change colors depending on how many days are left until your Domain will expire, varying from orange (less than 30 days) up to red (less than 15 days), so you can easily notice the ones which are soon going to expire.
+*The small warning icon will also change colors depending on how many days are left until your Domain expires, varying from orange (less than 30 days) up to red (less than 15 days), so you can easily notice the ones which are going to expire soon.

 You can also choose to get notified by our system, starting with X days before the expiration date.

 These notifications are sent daily (one per day per uptime monitor), starting off X days before the expiration date (i.e.: if you select the 10 days option, you will receive one notification per day for the last 10 days before your certificate will expire).